FrancescoXX/free-Web3-resources/README.md

 - [LearnWeb3](https://learnweb3.io) LearnWeb3 is the best, fastest growing, and completely free web3 education platform for new and experienced web2 developers.

+- [The Road To Web3](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) Road-to-Web3 is a 10-week, self-paced web3 developer program to help new blockchain devs go from beginner to advanced.

 ## Solana